maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 1. IIFEs have their own scope i.e. the variables you declare in the Function Expression will not be available outside the function.
 2. Similarly to other functions IIFEs can also be named or anonymous, but even if an IIFE does have a name it is impossible to refer/invoke it.
-3. IIFEs can also have parameters. why do we need this? - It is used to execute the async and await function
+3. IIFEs can also have parameters.

+Why do we need this? - It is used to execute the async and await function
-- It is used in JQuery Library
+- It is used in jQuery Library
 - It is used to work with require function not used much